 Some of the levels feature simpler puzzles.
 With these simpler puzzles, I try to give the player multiple paths they can take so the player has the opportunity to exercise whatever level of skill they choose.
 Since the game rewards points (which go toward unlocking the next section in the game) based on how fast the player reaches the end of the level, there is a clear reward for players who push themselves to achieve faster times.

 Another thing that works well to facilitate creativity and discovery is to set up expectations and then throw the player a curve ball.
 Give the player time to become confident in doing something a certain way.
 Then, slightly change the situation so their old strategy doesn't quite work any more.
-This allows the player to become skilled through a natural progression, rather than stagnating and becoming bored, or having too much thrust upon the player at once to the point they get overwhelmed.
-By building up and destroying expectations, you free the player up to explore the depths of the game mechanics in a way that is rewarding for the player.
+This allows the player to become skilled through a natural progression, rather than stagnating and becoming bored or feeling overwhelmed with too much new information thrust upon them all at once.
+By building up expectations and then destroying them, you free the player up to explore the depths of the game mechanics in a way that is rewarding for the player.

 2.2) Limit the number of options